 Let me know in the comments section if you know another way to download the complete “Install macOS Mojave.app” file rather than the tiny incomplete installer.

 I hope this article has helped you learn how to downloaded the complete “Install macOS Mojave.app” file from Apple servers.
-If this article helped you then please leave a comment
+If this article has helped you then please leave a comment

 Thanks for reading!